vijaymathew/nex/docs/md/COMPILED_REPL_DEFAULT_EXIT_CRITERIA.md

 - Deopt and reopt round-trip coverage is not yet exhaustive across every important surface, especially debugger interaction and other long-session operational edges.
 - Debugger safety is only partially covered today: the current route-to-interpreter behavior is tested, but compiled-default readiness still needs confidence around broader debugger workflows and mixed long sessions.
-- The exact remaining deopt set still needs a tighter audit and documentation pass.
-- Compiled-default readiness still depends on eliminating residual compiled-REPL-only correctness bugs as they are found.
+- Compiled-default correctness still depends on eliminating residual compiled-REPL-only bugs as they are found in normal use.
-- Performance has a first gate now, but the threshold values still need continued observation against real workloads and normal developer machines.
+- Performance gates are in place and currently passing, but the threshold values still need continued observation on real developer machines and future releases.

 ## Performance Gate